 What will be the next Civilization VI DLC?
 The game has been out over a year now, and post-launch content has been steadily rolling out of Firaxis.
-The first expansion, Rise and Fall, is on the way, and we don't expect it to be the final one.
+The first expansion, Rise and Fall, added plenty to our beloved strategy giant, and we don’t expect it to be the final one.
 Historically, Civ DLC has been crucial to unleashing each game’s potential, as the devs chuck in new content to fill out the faction roster, or to plug the pacing or mechanical gaps that inevitably arise in a game attempting to chart pretty much everything that’s ever happened.

-With some new civs having already been added, and Rise and Fall set to introduce some exciting new mechanics, we wondered what other great cultures from history are missing, and what larger gameplay features we'd like to see when Civ VI gets its next major expansion.
+With some new civs having already been added, and Rise and Fall having introduced a solid variety of exciting new mechanics, we wondered what other great cultures from history are missing, and what larger gameplay features we’d like to see when Civ VI gets its next major expansion.
 This is our lengthy wish list for new Civ 6 DLC.

 Civ VI’s post-launch DLC has so far added only civs.
 John Curtin’s Australia are debuting for the first time, while Persia and Poland are old favourites with a new spin, as Civ V’s leaders Darius and Casimir III are replaced by Cyrus the Great and Jadwiga.
 Rise and Fall further adds Korea, The Netherlands, Mongolia, and The Cree.
 We’re really liking this mix of the old and new, so we present a few of our own suggestions that have either been under-represented in the series, or could really benefit from a fresh take.

 Last seen in Civ III’s Conquests expansion, the Hittites were a major military power of ancient Mesopotamia.
 They were suspected by archaeologists to be the first people to smelt iron, staking a major claim in history that could be reflected in a unique ability (double copies of iron resources?
 Bonus combat strength for all units that use iron?
 I’m just spitballing.)
 They caused the Egyptians and Babylonians no end of headaches, winning several major victories thanks to their heavier model of chariot – a clear choice for the unique unit.